terra-money/docs/docs/develop/dapp/smart-contracts/interact-with-smart-contract.md

 #### Querying count

-Let's check the result of our executions!
+Check the result of your executions!

 ```json
 {